-134 years ago today, throngs of New Yorkers came to the Manhattan and Brooklyn waterfronts to celebrate the opening of what was then known as the New York and Brooklyn Bridge.
-1,800 vehicles and 150,300 people total crossed what was then the only land passage between Brooklyn and Manhattan.
+On May 24, 1883, throngs of New Yorkers came to the Manhattan and Brooklyn waterfronts to celebrate the opening of what was then known as the New York and Brooklyn Bridge.
+It was reported that 1,800 vehicles and 150,300 people total crossed what was then the only land passage between Brooklyn and Manhattan.
 The bridge–later dubbed the Brooklyn Bridge, a name that stuck–went on to become one of the most iconic landmarks in New York.
-But there’s been plenty of history, and secrets, along the way.
-Lesser known facts about the bridge include everything from hidden wine cellars to a parade of 21 elephants crossing in 1884.
-So for the Brooklyn Bridge’s 134th anniversary, 6sqft rounded up its top 10 most intriguing secrets.
+There’s been plenty of history, and secrets, along the way.
+Lesser-known facts about the bridge include everything from hidden wine cellars to a parade of 21 elephants crossing in 1884.
+To celebrate the anniversary of the Brooklyn Bridge, 6sqft rounded up its top 10 most intriguing secrets.

 1. The idea for a Brooklyn/Manhattan bridge was as old as the century

 Much like the Second Avenue Subway, the idea of a bridge connecting Manhattan and Brooklyn was considered years before construction actually happened.
 According to The Great Bridge, by David McCullough, the first serious proposal for a bridge was recorded in Brooklyn in 1800.
 The carpenter and landscaper Thomas Pope proposed a “Flying Pendant Lever Bridge” to cross the East River, and his idea was kept alive for 60 years as plans for the Brooklyn Bridge developed.
 But the cantilevered bridge, made completely out of wood, didn’t prove to be structurally sound.